MikeGitCode/JSM-SDP-Integration/README.md

 ### **- Request Type**
   - Incident
-  - Request for Service or Information
+  - Request For Service or Information